 Home Advisor estimates that it cost anywhere from $149,044-$430,418 to build a house in 2018.
 But, apparently, some people have built homes for as low as $13,000 and as high as $750,000.
 With a price gap like this, it’s hard to give a good estimate as to what your home’s construction would cost.
 But, there are also great tools, such as this cost building calculator, out there which can give you a rough estimate based on the grade of materials you plan to use, how big you’re planning for your house to be, and what state and county you live in.
 Just remember, this doesn’t include the cost of your land.
 If that’s scaring you, you can always look at buying a house that’s move-in ready by talking to one of our top-rated VA Home Loan providers, like Rocket Mortgage.

 VA Construction Loan

-It’s also important that you know, you can’t physically build the house on your own.
+It’s also important that you know you can’t physically build the house on your own.
 While this may be tempting, the VA won’t allow it—even if it was going to save you money.
 You have to hire a certified builder, that isn’t you, because watching the DIY Network every Saturday in your underwear doesn’t make you a qualified builder.
-If that turns you off, you can always look at buying a move-in ready house through Cross Country, who can help you with a traditional VA Home Loan.
+If that turns you off, you can always look at buying a move-in-ready house through Cross Country, which can help you with a traditional VA Home Loan.

-To start your process, after you’ve nailed down a licensed and insured builder who is approved by the VA, you and the builder must submit a plan and specs for the home you’re intending to build.
-Keep in mind, you can’t overbuild—well, you can, we just don’t advise this.
+To start your process, after you’ve nailed down a licensed and insured builder who the VA approves, you and the builder must submit a plan and specs for the home you intend to build.
+Remember, you can’t overbuild—well, you can, we just don’t advise this.
 If your house is designed for the area, you won’t have any issues.
-But, say you want to build a mansion style home amongst a bunch of single-family homes; you might have to pay a down payment because you’re overbuilding for the area.
+But, say you want to build a mansion-style home amongst a bunch of single-family homes; you might have to pay a down payment because you’re overbuilding for the area.

 Once you start the application, it will take between 40-60 days for the VA to process your request.